syedumerahmedcode/concepts-in-simple-words/Rest/README.md

 **Resource**

 - Any information that can be named is a resource.
-For example: A document, image, collection of other resources etc.
+For example: A document, image, collection of other resources etc. Resources are identified with: their URI, HTTP methods they support, and request/response data type and format of data.

 **Purpose of URL**